Traveller safety – the top priority

 And then, there is the ever-more critical factor of commuter confidence.
 In a world where passengers have to place their lives and trust in transport decision-makers, commuters want to know that everything has been done to keep them safe, and these measures need to be visible to the traveller.

 Understanding how people behave is vitally important in these circumstances.
-When operators have detailed insights of how and when travellers arrive, move, dwell and leave, they can more accurately predict show-up times and areas where crowding is likely to occur.
+When operators have detailed insights into how and when travellers arrive, move, dwell and leave, they can more accurately predict show-up times and areas where crowding is likely to occur.
 This, in turn, allows for mitigating actions, like additional staff resources, redirecting passengers to less-busy areas, and even sharing travel information with commuters.

 With such wild variations in causality, how can operators realistically hope to consistently manage the flow and minimise crowding?
-While it may feel like an overwhelming task, it all comes down to collecting, sorting and analysing a vast amount of data, and using it both live and predictively.
+While it may feel like an overwhelming task, it all comes down to collecting, sorting and analysing a vast amount of data and using it both live and predictively.

 Supporting modal shifts

-It is therefore essential, to understand the entire rail network, and to consider anything that affects passenger arrival and departure times, crowd management and safety when making resourcing or people-distribution plans.
-Only when operators have holistic insight into both past and current movement patterns, can they begin to accurately and adequately plan their operations.
+It is, therefore, essential to understand the entire rail network and to consider anything that affects passenger arrival and departure times, crowd management and safety when making resourcing or people-distribution plans.
+Only when operators have holistic insight into both past and current movement patterns can they begin to accurately and adequately plan their operations.

 By implementing a system that connects to and transforms any data source – including sensors, turnstiles, ticketing and actual train schedules – into actionable insight, operators can make the right decisions for their station, network and passenger safety.